bikallem/http-date/README.md

 # HTTP Date

 HTTP timestamp decoders and encoders complaint to RFC 9110 (HTTP Semantics).
+It is designed to be used with HTTP `Date` header field.

 The current supported formats for decoding/encoding are as follows:
   - IMF(Internet Message Format) date, eg `Sun, 06 Nov 1994 08:49:37 GMT`